Latin Quarter (band): Career

 In September 2016, Latin Quarter released The Imagination of Thieves, now featuring Skaith, Jeffries, Martin Ditcham (Drums), Yo Yo Buys (Bass and Guitars) and Mary Carewe (vocals, who also sang on Latin Quarter's early studio demos in the 1980s, before Modern Times was released).
-Jones now only contributed with lyrics for two of the tracks, Below The Water and Blue Drifting.
+Jones now only contributed with lyrics for two of the tracks, "Below The Water" and "Blue Drifting".

-In April 2018, Pantomime of Wealth was released on Westpark Music.In addition to the band’s political songs about the themes of social justice, the fear of bombing or a terrorist attack, the album also included some very personal titles.
-Jones contributed with lyrics to Niamh and A Bit Part of Life Itself.
+In April 2018, Pantomime of Wealth was released on Westpark Music.
+In addition to the band's political songs about the themes of social justice, the fear of bombing or a terrorist attack, the album also included some very personal titles.
+Jones contributed with lyrics to “Niamh” and “A Bit Part of Life Itself”.

 In April 2019, Latin Quarter released The Colour Scheme, now as a trio featuring Skaith, Jeffries and Carewe.
-The album consisted eight acoustic rearrangements of early Latin Quarter songs plus Cut the Cord, a track from the Steve Skaith Band, and the new track Little, by Less, with lyrics written by Jones.
+The album consisted eight acoustic rearrangements of early Latin Quarter songs plus “Cut the Cord,” a track from the Steve Skaith Band, and the new track "Little, by Less", with lyrics written by Jones.

-In October 2021 they released the album, Releasing The Sheep, which presented a mixture of newly written songs and five freshly revised tracks from the 1980s that were never released by the band with lyrics written by Jones.
+In October 2021, they released the album, Releasing The Sheep, which presented a mixture of newly written songs and five freshly revised tracks from the 1980s that were never released by the band with lyrics written by Jones.

-In 2023 Latin Quarter announced that they celebrate 40 years since the very first rehearsal in 1983, with a tour.
+In 2023, Latin Quarter announced that they celebrate 40 years since the first rehearsal in 1983, with a tour.
+On 14 April 2023, they released their first live album, Remember, recorded at The Half Moon in London.